AndreNijman/EmuRust/README.md

 > **Frame pacing**: Windows default to ~60 FPS so titles run at their intended speed.
 Pass
 > `--limit-fps=false` only if you explicitly want uncapped rendering (useful for debugging).

-### Commodore 64 setup notes

-Place the required ROM dumps (`basic.rom`, `characters.rom`, and `kernal.rom`) under `bios/c64/`.
-The launcher refuses to boot C64 titles until all three ROMs are present and the file sizes match the original 8 KB images.
-Games live in `games/` alongside every other system.
-The built-in loader accepts `.prg`, `.p00`, `.bin`, `.crt`, `.tap`, and `.t64` images and automatically autostarts whatever you select.
-Tape images start running immediately—no need to manually type `LOAD""`.

 ### PlayStation setup notes